 Lesson 10 deals with printing, sharing and exporting, as well as catalog backups.
-This lesson covers several topics that will be more effective if your students have Internet access.
-However, most of the exercises can still be followed even without a printer or Internet connection.
+This lesson covers several topics that will be more effective if your students have Internet access, including online; however, most of the exercises can still be followed even without a printer or Internet connection.